Are retail jobs in a funk? It’s complicated

 Shoppers are continuing to focus more on experiences like spas and away from clothing.
 Aging boomers are also less interested in buying clothing as much as they used to.

-NPD Group, a market research group, estimates that as much as 40 percent of shoppers bought experiences as gifts during the last holiday season, up from 25% just a few years ago.
+NPD Group, a market research group, estimates that as much as 40% of shoppers bought experiences as gifts during the last holiday season, up from 25% just a few years ago.

 When shoppers do buy clothing, they tend to go online or increasingly focus on discount stores like T.J.
 Maxx.
 Department stores have cut 23,200 jobs in the past 12 months, according to the government data.
 Clothiers have let go of 23,300 workers during that same time period.